harding/old-docs-history-bitcoin.org/en/developer-guide.md

 **Script hash (P2SH)**

-P2SH allows to send a transaction to a script hash, allowing more complex transactions.
+P2SH is used to send a transaction to a script hash.
 Each of the standard scripts can be used inside a P2SH redeemScript, but in practice only the multisig script makes sense until more transactions types are made standard.

 ~~~
 script: OP_HASH160 <redeemscripthash> OP_EQUAL